arman_maesumi@brown.edu

 Sept.
 2021 Started my PhD at Brown!

-I am broadly interested in the interplay between geometry and deep learning, primarily in the context of visual computing:
+I am broadly interested in the interplay between geometry and deep learning:

 One Noise to Rule Them All: Learning a Unified Model of Spatially-Varying Noise Patterns